XiaoMi/mace/docs/user_guide/advanced_usage.rst

         .. note::

-             Another model protection method is using ``obfuscate`` to obfuscate the model operator name.
+             Another model protection method is using ``obfuscate`` to obfuscate names of model's operators.

     * **2. Convert model(s) to code**